MotorCities

 But "why" would a company, famous for its innovative car and truck designs, go down this particular path?

-That extreme thinking produced a machine in the true tradition of power-junkie passion, powered by a 8300 cc (505 cu.in.) aluminium Viper V-10 engine.
+That extreme thinking produced a machine in the true tradition of power-junkie passion, powered by an 8300 cc (505 cu.in.) aluminum Viper V-10 engine.

-"This is a bold faced slap against mediocrity," Creed said.
-"Tomahawk is a scintillating example of what creative minds can do when given the opportunity to run free.
-It is a pure mechanical sculpture and a joyous celebration of the artistry and emotion of design."
+“This is a bold-faced slap against mediocrity,” Creed said.
+“Tomahawk is a scintillating example of what creative minds can do when given the opportunity to run free.
+It is pure mechanical sculpture and a joyous celebration of the artistry and emotion of design.”

 "Tomahawk moves design concept introductions and the concept car game to a whole new level - as only Dodge and the Chrysler Group can," said Creed.